microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 Telemetry pipeline.

-Each insertion point, also called a Processor, accepts configuration from a remote configuration deployment server, and intercepts all open telemetry logs metrics and traces that are being emitted and passed through that architectural point in the below diagram.
+Each insertion point, also called a Processor, accepts configuration from a remote configuration deployment server, and intercepts all OpenTelemetry logs metrics and traces that are being emitted and passed through that architectural point in the below diagram.